DragonL40/logseq/pages/General Biology_ Organismal Biology and Evolution (120).md

 	- Class > Order > Family > Genus > Species
 ## [[natural selection]]
 - ![Lecture_07.pdf](../assets/Lecture_07_1631394632776_0.pdf)
+- What two inferences make up the basis of Darwin's
 - What are the three main components in Darwin-Wallace [[natural selection]]? collapsed:: true
 	- Variation in traits